bsc-pm/tampi/README.md

    TAMPI_Iwaitall procedures will be ignored.
 The non-blocking mode is **enabled** by default.
 * `--enable-debug-mode`: Adds compiler debug flags and enables additional internal debugging mechanisms.
    Note that this flag can downgrade the overall performance.
 Debug mode is **disabled** by default.
+* `--with-ovni`: Build the instrumentation with [ovni](https://github.com/bsc-pm/ovni) and allow enabling ovni tracing at run-time through the `TAMPI_INSTRUMENT` enviornment variable.

 Once TAMPI is built and installed, e.g, in `$TAMPI_HOME`, the installation folder will contain the libraries in `$TAMPI_HOME/lib` (or `$TAMPI_HOME/lib64`) and the headers in `$TAMPI_HOME/include`.
 There are three